SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

    > [!NOTE]
    > From DataMiner 10.2.0 [CU2]/10.2.5 onwards, a query must have a unique name.
 If you edit an existing query that has no name, you will need to specify a unique name for it.
 Prior to this, starting from DataMiner 10.1.0/10.1.1, a query name is optional but highly recommended.

 1. In the drop-down box below this, select the data source you want to use.
-See [Query data sources](xref:Query_data_sources).
+For a detailed overview of all available data sources, see [Query data sources](xref:Query_data_sources).

    > [!IMPORTANT]
    > It is also possible to configure an external data source in a query.
 For more information, see [Configuring an external data source in a query](xref:Configuring_an_external_data_source_in_a_query).